Tomerg91/Lumea/memory-bank/progress.md

 - **Database schema for roles, users, sessions, reflections, and coach notes.**
 - **Bootstrap script for seeding initial data.**
 - **Test suite for verifying RLS policies.**
+- **Server-side caching for improved API performance.**
+- **Optimized database queries with indexes and performance techniques.**
+- **React code splitting and lazy loading for better client-side performance.**
+- **Performance monitoring middleware for tracking slow requests.**
+- **Enhanced compression configuration for better response times.**

 ## Recent Development Progress

+### Performance Optimization Implementation

+- **Implemented Server-Side Caching:** Created a robust caching system using node-cache with configurable TTLs for improved API performance.
+- **Added Caching Middleware:** Developed a flexible caching middleware with automatic cache invalidation on data changes.
+- **Applied Cache to Endpoints:** Integrated caching for frequently accessed endpoints like sessions and clients.
+- **Created Database Indexes:** Implemented MongoDB indexes for User and CoachingSession collections.
+- **Optimized Database Queries:** Applied techniques like .lean(), .select(), and Promise.all for faster data retrieval.
+- **Enhanced Compression:** Configured compression middleware with better options for reduced response size.
+- **Implemented React Code Splitting:** Added React.lazy and Suspense for all major components to improve loading times.
+- **Added Performance Monitoring:** Created middleware to detect and log slow requests for better observability.
+- **Enhanced Client-Side Loading:** Added loading spinners, asset preloading, and other UI performance improvements.
+- **Updated App Configuration:** Disabled React StrictMode in production to prevent double rendering and improve performance.

 ### Database Schema and Security Implementation